 Mumbai’s local railway is called the lifeline of the city.
 Trains can get so overcrowded during peak hours that it becomes almost impossible to board the train.
-But over the years, I have collected some tips that will help you conquer this monster.
+But over the years, I’ve collected some tips that’ll help you conquer this monster.

-Actually, it isn’t the train that is a monster but the people are.
+It isn’t the train that’s a monster but the people are.
 They don’t let you travel with dignity and peace because of their uncivilized ways of boarding and alighting the train.

-The good news is that there are some tips and tricks to help you travel a little comfortable in the Mumbai local.
+The good news is that there’re some tips and tricks to help you travel a little comfortable in the Mumbai local.

-- Accept the truth: First thing is to accept the truth that the situation is not going to change; in near future.
+- Accept the truth: First thing is to accept the truth that the situation isn’t going to change; shortly.
 Mumbai is a densely populated city and will continue to be so.
 Neither the infrastructure nor the uncivilized behavior of the travelers will change.

-- Travel at non-peak hours: If you’re not a regular journey this can be a golden rule.
+- Travel at non-peak hours: If you aren’t a regular journey this can be a golden rule.
 It’s a little better in non-peak hours i.e between 1 PM to 5 PM or so.

 - Take the last compartment: The last compartment, next to the loco-pilot, is a little less crowded.

-- Use technology: Use the UTS app to book your tickets prior to your journey.
+- Use technology: Use the UTS app to book your tickets before your journey.
 This will save your energy for the real thing.
 M-Indicator is a good app to plan your travel.

-- Settle in: Don’t stand near the doors if you have to make a long journey.
+- Settle in: Don’t stand near the doors if you’ve to make a long journey.
 Get inside the compartment and stand near the seats.

-- Luggage ethics: If you have a simple journey or office bag, just wear it on the front.
-If you have more, try the luggage compartment.
+- Luggage ethics: If you’ve got a simple journey or office bag, just wear it on the front.
+If you’ve got more, try the luggage compartment.

-- Look out for the last station: As a good practice, always catch the train that is traveling the shortest distance towards your destination.
+- Look out for the last station: As a good practice, always catch the train that’s traveling the shortest distance towards your destination.

 - Class doesn’t give you a class: Don’t worry about traveling first or second class.
-They both are the same in peak hours.
-In non-peak hours, first class is a little less crowded.
+They both are the same during peak hours.
+In non-peak hours, the first class is a little less crowded.
 People are the same — as good and as bad in both classes.

-- Try different timings: The crowd in the local train is random.
+- Try different timings: The crowd on the local train is random.
 It’s never the same.
 So don’t fall prey to a particular train.
 After all, variety is the spice of life!